Interpunct: In mathematics and science

+The symbol is sometimes used to denote the "AND" relationship in formal logic and Boolean algebra, which can be seen as a special case of multiplication.

-Another usage of this symbol in mathematics is with functions, where the dot is used as a placeholder for a function argument, in order to distinguish between the (general form of the) function itself and the value or a specific form of a function evaluated at a given point or with given speicifications.
+Another usage of this symbol in mathematics is with functions, where the dot is used as a placeholder for a function argument, in order to distinguish between the (general form of the) function itself and the value or a specific form of a function evaluated at a given point or with given specifications.
 For example, $f(\cdot)$ denotes the function $x\mapsto f(x)$, and $\theta(s,a,\cdot)$ denotes a partial application, where the first two arguments are given and the third argument shall take any valid value on its domain.